Special Tactics Group

 The Special Tactics Group (STG) is the full-time police tactical group of the New Zealand Police.
-The STG, originally named the Anti-Terrorist Squad, was established to respond to high-risk situations which are beyond the scope or capacity of everyday policing.
+The STG, originally named the Anti-Terrorist Squad (ATS), was established to respond to high-risk situations which are beyond the scope or capacity of everyday policing.
 STG officers directly support operational police in incidents, such as sieges, with specialist tactical, negotiation, intelligence, and command support services.

 Officers are assigned to the STG on a full-time basis with sections based in Auckland, Wellington and Christchurch.
 In 2012, the STG became a police tactical group following the New Zealand government joining Australia’s national counter-terrorism coordination organisation.

 History

 In 1977, the New Zealand Police formed the Anti-Terrorist Squad (ATS) a part-time national unit to respond to terrorist incidents.
 Training commenced in July 1977 for selected members of the Armed Offenders Squad (AOS).
 A section of the ATS was based in Wellington with smaller sections based in Auckland and Christchurch.
 Commissioner of Police John Jamieson sent the group in response to the Aramoana massacre in 1990.
 They located gunman David Gray and ended his spree.
 Group member Stephen Vaughan was shot in the ankle during the final shoot-out.

 In 1991, the ATS was renamed the Special Tactics Group.
 The STG was tasked with additional roles.
 On 1 July 2003, the STG became a full-time group due to changes made by the New Zealand Police in response to worldwide terrorism-related events.
 In May 2009, the STG was involved in the Napier shootings alongside their colleagues in the Armed Offenders Squad.
 In March 2019, the STG responded to a terrorist attack at two mosques in Christchurch providing specialist first aid to the victims.
-The STG was coincidentally at a sniping course with international police in Christchurch and armed operators from Australian police tactical groups also responded to the attack at the Al Noor mosque.
-In September 2021, two STG operators fatally shot a "ISIS-inspired" terrorist following a stabbing attack at a Countdown supermarket in Auckland.
+The STG was coincidentally at a sniping course with international police at Burnham Military Camp in Christchurch and armed operators from Australian police tactical groups also responded to the attack at the Al Noor mosque.
+In September 2021, two STG operators fatally shot an "ISIS-inspired" terrorist following a stabbing attack at a Countdown supermarket in Auckland.